stanley3740/unswcalendar/README.md

 # unswcalendar
 Imagine... just imagine that you are an UNSW student with no friends.
 Relatable right?
-Well you can see all the events right here right now.
+Well now you can see all our society events - when, where, what - in a matter of seconds.